cogeotiff/rio-tiler/README.md

 ## Description

-`rio-tiler` was initialy designed to create [slippy map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) from large raster data sources and render these tiles dynamically on a web map.
+`rio-tiler` was initially designed to create [slippy map tiles](https://en.wikipedia.org/wiki/Tiled_web_map) from large raster data sources and render these tiles dynamically on a web map.
 With `rio-tiler` v2.0 we added many more helper methods to read data and metadata from any raster source supported by Rasterio/GDAL.